hayk9704/MCMC-StochVol/README.md

-Of course.
-Here is the updated README, revised to accurately reflect the new file structure and workflow you've provided.

 # MCMC Methods for Stochastic Volatility Models

 This repository contains the Python implementation of several pseudo-marginal Markov chain Monte Carlo (MCMC) algorithms applied to a standard stochastic volatility (SV) model.
 The project compares the efficiency of different sampling strategies, including Particle Markov Chain Monte Carlo (PMMH) and MCMC with importance sampling (PM-IS), each both with and without enhancements like correlated proposals and adaptive jumps.